Saltar al contenido

 Non-resident mortgage: how banks assess foreign income

-Income verification is the core of the bank's analysis.
+Income verification is the core of the bank's analysis when granting a non-resident mortgage in Spain.
 When that income comes from abroad, the verification process changes radically.
 This guide explains how the bank evaluates your income based on your situation and country of origin.
+If your case is unusual (multiple sources, currency risk, recent job change), book a free assessment — we know which banks accept which profiles.

 Fernando HierroBy Fernando Hierro|